PCC includes many different tools and features to help your practice make sure a patient’s medical information is protected.

 Similarly, while charting a visit, you can hide a diagnosis or order by unchecking the “Include on Patient Reports” box.

-Note: When working with orders, you will need to be in “Edit” mode in order to access the checkbox.
+Click Edit to Edit Orders: When you work with orders, you will need to be in “Edit” mode in order to access the lock checkbox.

 For more information on this topic, read Hide Sensitive Diagnoses from the Patient Portal and Patient Reports, on learn.pcc.com.